Issues with Plumbing at Home? Here's How to Resolve Them Yourself!

 Running Toilets

-A running toilet is a frequent plumbing problem that could waste a lot of water.
-The most typical cause is a faulty flapper valve that doesn’t seal properly, allowing water escape from the tank and into the bowl.
-To correct this problem, turn off water to your toilet.
-Then, open the lid of the tank, then adjust or replace your flapper valve.
+A running toilet is another common plumbing issue that could result in a significant loss of water.
+The most frequent reason is a defective flapper valve that’s not sealing properly, allowing water to flow from the tank into the bowl.
+To resolve this issue switch off the water supply to the toilet, take off the tank lid, and change or adjust the valve that seals it.

 Clogged Drains